Death: Consciousness

 Much interest and debate surround the question of what happens to one's consciousness as one's body dies.
 The belief in the permanent loss of consciousness after death is often called eternal oblivion.
 The belief that the stream of consciousness is preserved after physical death is described by the term afterlife.
-Neither is likely to be confirmed without the ponderer having to die.

-Near-death experiences are the closest thing people have to an afterlife that we know.
-Some people who have had near-death experiences (NDEs) report that they have seen the afterlife while they were dead.
-Seeing a being of light and talking with it, life flashing before the eyes, and the confirmation of cultural beliefs of the afterlife are all themes that happen during the moments they are dead.
+Near-death experiences (NDEs) describe the subjective experiences associated with impending death.
+Some survivors of such experiences report it as "seeing the afterlife while they were dying".
+Seeing a being of light and talking with it, life flashing before the eyes, and the confirmation of cultural beliefs of the afterlife are common themes in NDEs.

 In biology

+Death plays a role in extinction, which is generally considered to be the death of the last individual of a species.
 After death, the remains of a former organism become part of the biogeochemical cycle, during which animals may be consumed by a predator or a scavenger.
 Organic material may then be further decomposed by detritivores, organisms that recycle detritus, returning it to the environment for reuse in the food chain, where these chemicals may eventually end up being consumed and assimilated into the cells of an organism.
 Examples of detritivores include earthworms, woodlice, and millipedes.

 Microorganisms also play a vital role, raising the temperature of the decomposing matter as they break it down into yet simpler molecules.
 Not all materials need to be fully decomposed.
 Coal, a fossil fuel formed over vast tracts of time in swamp ecosystems, is one example.

 Natural selection

 The contemporary evolutionary theory sees death as an important part of the process of natural selection.
 It is considered that organisms less adapted to their environment are more likely to die, having produced fewer offspring, thereby reducing their contribution to the gene pool.
 Their genes are thus eventually bred out of a population, leading at worst to extinction and, more positively, making the process possible, referred to as speciation.
 Frequency of reproduction plays an equally important role in determining species survival: an organism that dies young but leaves numerous offspring displays, according to Darwinian criteria, much greater fitness than a long-lived organism leaving only one.

-Death also has a role in competition, where if a species out-competes another, there is a risk of death for the population.
-Especially in the case where they are directly fighting over resources.
+Death also has a role in competition, where if a species out-competes another, there is a risk of death for the population, especially in the case where they are directly fighting over resources.

-Extinction

-Death plays a role in extinction, the cessation of existence of a species or group of taxa, reducing biodiversity, due to extinction being generally considered to be the death of the last individual of that species (although the capacity to breed and recover may have been lost before this point).
-Because a species' potential range may be very large, determining this moment is difficult, and is usually done retrospectively.